 Invest in Upgrades That Boost Resale Value and Rental Price

 Look for upgrades that help the space in more than one way.
 If you’re thinking about investing in exterior lighting for your property, it may be worth the price to spend a bit more and purchase motion sensing floodlights that activate web-enabled video cameras.
 New Internet of Things tech is emerging every day, sending alerts with status and security updates.
-Help keep your tenant’s air conditioning bills low and better protect the rental from burglary by leveraging our partnership with Frontpoint.
-Offering you a customizable security system that proactively protects your space, you’ll also attract high quality tenants with amenities like these.
+Help keep your tenant’s air conditioning bills low and better protect the rental from burglary with a security system.
+By proactively protecting your space, you’ll also attract high quality tenants with amenities like these.